The Living Inquiries Facilitator Training Course.

 To be considered for training, we require you to have personal experience of the Living Inquiries as either a Deepening Course participant or by having a series of private sessions with a Senior Facilitator/Trainer.

 If you feel interested in or ready for training, the first step is to talk it through with one of the Senior Facilitator/Trainers.
 Once you are willing and able to directly experience what’s possible with the Inquiries, we’ll ask you to complete a pre-training questionnaire.
-If the trainers feel you are ready for training, you will be offered a place.
+If the trainers feel you are ready for training, you will be offered a place on the next training.
 This process gives you the opportunity to reflect at each stage before you commit to training.

-The next training program will begin in September 2018.
-The full cost of training is $3,200 USD.
+The training program dates for 2019-2020 will be posted in due course.
+The full cost of training in 2018-19 was $3,200 USD ( to give you an idea of the likely cost).
 If you would like to apply for financial support from our scholarship fund, please let us know.
 We particularly welcome applications from people of color and trans people, who are currently under-represented in our community.

 For more details about Facilitator Training, please contact Fiona Robertson and Lisa Meuser at [email protected]

 A screenshot from our 2017 training group, with trainers Lisa Meuser and Fiona Robertson.
 Participants come from all over the world.